Dog Training for Herding Breeds: Key Differences Between Herding And Companion Breeds

 Implications for Training Techniques

 Training techniques must align with the unique behaviors and instincts of different breeds.
 For herding breeds, like Border Collies, mental stimulation is key.
 These dogs thrive on tasks that require problem-solving and agility.
 Incorporating activities like obstacle courses or fetching games keeps them engaged.
 Their training techniques should challenge their intellect and energy.
+Using tools like flirt poles and games like Treibball can also help channel herding instincts in dogs without access to livestock.

 Companion breeds, such as Poodles and Bichon Frises, benefit from a different approach.
 Their high sociability means they respond well to praise and affection.
 Training can include interactive activities that focus on bonding.
 Incorporating consistent daily routines helps them stay attentive.
 This method enhances their willingness to learn and cooperate.